 The Board of Directors annually adopts an unappropriated budget for the General Fund.
-The Board of Directors did not amend the budget during the current fiscal year.
-Actual revenues were \$615,066 more than budgeted revenues, and actual expenditures were \$636,059 less than budgeted expenditures.
-Overall, General Fund fund balance increased \$1,219,435 compared to budget.
+The Board of Directors adopted the original budget on December 6, 2022 and amended the budget on April 4, 2023 to increase projected costs of contracted services.
+Actual revenues were \$310,522 more than amended budget revenues, and actual expenditures were \$1,642,814 less than amended budget expenditures.
+Overall, General Fund fund balance increased \$1,953,336 more compared to the amended budget.